Vitality review – is it the best health and life insurance?

 However, trying to explain the product to consumers directly in a succinct and easily understandable way requires a level of knowledge and expertise.
 Unfortunately, their own advisers, who you speak to if you call them directly, can make what should be a seamless journey harder than it should be.
 By way of example when I first looked to take out a Vitality insurance product I called them directly, only to become frustrated by their adviser's inability to give me what I needed.
 I simply wanted the minimum amount of life insurance to ensure that I could benefit from the Vitality reward scheme (with discounted gym memberships etc).
 As I said earlier, I worked in the industry and know how underwriting works.
 My frustrations led me to complain.

 However, via an industry contact, I was put in touch with an independent life and health insurance specialist, who is also an expert in Vitality Life and Vitality Health insurance products.
-Not only was he able to quickly tailor the product to what I needed but also get the maximum level of cover for my budget due to the preferential rates his firm enjoys.
+Not only was he able to quickly tailor the product to what I needed but also get the maximum level of cover for my budget, due to the preferential rates his firm enjoys, plus give me £50 cashback.
 But more importantly, if you contact Vitality directly they will only sell and advise on their own products.
-That means that if there are more suitable products in the market (that are not Vitality) then they won't advise you on them.
+That means that if there are more suitable products in the market (that are not Vitality) then they won't advise you on them (plus you won't get cashback).
 However, the insurance specialist who I used (his name is Gurt by the way and can be contacted via this form) will tell you whether Vitality will work for you without any form of pressure selling.
-He can also offer advice on the whole insurance market If Vitality doesn’t suit your circumstances.
+He can also offer advice on the whole insurance market if Vitality doesn’t suit your circumstances and you will still get £50 cashback.
 I am a cynic and so wouldn't recommend him unless the service had been exemplary.
 Just put your contact details in the form and chose the time of day to have a quick chat.

 A good independent insurance broker should not only advise you but explain how the scheme works, how you personally could get the most out of it and ultimately process your application.
 Any life insurance application can take time so you have to be patient but the hassle is taken out of it.